33 Profitable Businesses To Start With 50k in Kenya

 32. Eggs selling

-You can start an eggs-selling business with 50k in Kenya.
+Selling eggs is among the best businesses to start with 50k in Kenya.
 You should find a reliable supplier, a farmer.
 Afterward, you can go to retail shops to ask for orders.
 You should also have a good means of transport due to the fragile nature of eggs.

 Alternatively, you can start an eggs wholesale shop and let your supplier bring the eggs to your shop.